MSP-Waves/OSARS/README.md

 The purpose of this document is to specify requirements for a software solution to replace MSP Waves’s current server hosted Master OBS (MOBS) solution, with an automated, low cost command line management system.
 The team also wishes this document to become part of our blue print for an Open Source Automated Radio Station that will allow anyone to incorporate a low cost community radio station solution.

 ![](https://github.com/MSP-Waves/OSARS/blob/master/MSPW%20OPS%20Mobs%20Current%20June%202018%20v2.png)
-Illustration 1: System AS IS, Mobs to be replaced
+Illustration 1: System AS IS, Windows Server with OBS to be replaced

 ## 1.2 Scope of the Development Project
 - The development of a stand-alone, automated software solution for managing stream capture, encoding and sending of one or more rtmp stream sources and their broadcast to one or more rtmp destinations and thus eliminate the use of the MOBS server hosted solution currently employed.